-- An analysis of housing needs of the city's population and to adequately plan to meet the existing and projected housing needs, including the jurisdiction's share of the regional housing needs allocation. - An inventory of land suitable for residential development, including vacant sites and sites having the potential for redevelopment. - An analysis of housing constraints that impact housing production that identifies and analyzes potential and actual governmental constraints to the maintenance, improvement, or development of housing for all income levels, including housing for people with disabilities. - Programs that implement the city's housing policies.
-Each jurisdiction must identify specific programs in its housing element that will allow it to implement the stated policies and achieve the stated goals and objectives. - An analysis of the jurisdiction's progress to implement the housing programs of the previous housing element, and the effectiveness of the programs. - Actions that meaningfully promote and further fair housing opportunities in the community.
+- An analysis of housing needs of the city's population and to adequately plan to meet the existing and projected housing needs, including the jurisdiction's share of the regional housing needs allocation (RHNA). - An inventory of land suitable for residential development, including vacant sites and sites having the potential for redevelopment. - An analysis of housing constraints that impact housing production that identifies and analyzes potential and actual governmental constraints to the maintenance, improvement, or development of housing for all income levels, including housing for people with disabilities. - Programs that implement the city's housing policies.
+Each jurisdiction must identify specific programs in its housing element that will allow it to implement the stated policies, and achieve the stated goals and objectives. - An analysis of the jurisdiction's progress to implement the housing programs of the previous housing element, and the effectiveness of the programs. - Actions that meaningfully promote and further fair housing opportunities in the community.

-The Housing Element must also identify adequate residential sites available for a variety of housing types for all income levels; assist in developing adequate housing to meet the needs of very low-, low-, and moderate-income households; address governmental constraints to housing maintenance, improvement, and development; conserve and improve the condition of the existing affordable housing stock; and promote housing opportunities for all persons.
+The Housing Element must also identify adequate residential sites available for a variety of housing types for all income levels; assist in developing adequate housing to meet the needs of very low-, low-, and moderate-income households; address governmental constraints to housing maintenance, improvement, and development; address the conservation of the existing affordable housing stock, and how the condition of the existing housing stock in need of improvement will be achieved; and promote housing opportunities for all persons.